Structural Analysis Questions and Answers – Shear and Moment Diagrams for a Beam

 Explanation: Since, SFD is always parallel to the x axis (as load is always discreet) BMD will always be a straight line.
 Since, there is an absence of discreet external moment in between the beam, there won’t be any discontinuities in the graph.
 But, slopes will vary as SFD has discontinuities.

-8. How many times would slope of BMD change?
+8. How many times will the slope of the Bending Moment Diagram (BMD) change?

 a) 1